 This is a medium-sized tree, evergreen or drought deciduous, with a compact rounded crown.
 Its leaf margins are distinctive among oaks because in some populations they are entire, that is, without lobes or serrations.
 A third to half of the stubby brown acorn is covered with a knobbly cup.
 It belongs to the 'white oak' section of the genus.
 Height 10m Spread 10m.

 Natural distribution and habitat

-The species is native to southern California and north east Mexico.
+The species is native to southern California and north west Mexico.
 It is the most northerly of the sub-tropical (white) oaks and occurs in savannahs and woodlands on low hills above the dry coastal plain, usually below 1350 metres.

 It is classified as an endangered species and is possibly the most imperilled of all tree oaks.
 It grows in one of the most endangered natural plant communities in California, those affected by urbanisation, as they grow in areas that have been suitable for housing development.

 The acorns a valuable food for wildlife and the Acorn Woodpecker makes tree holes to store them over winter.
 The wood is close-grained, very heavy, hard, and strong but splits when dried, so is only used for fuel.
 A mulch of the leaves has been found to repel pests like slugs, and the fresh leaves inhibit plant growth.
 Native Americans stored the acorns for up to one year and then leached, ground and cooked into mush, soup, cakes or bread, but it is thought to have been mainly used when better foods were in short supply.
 The seed contains bitter tannins which is the reason for the leaching.

 Palmer, C (2008) Trees and Forests of North America.
 Abrams.